clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 ---
 layout: post
 title: "Customer Spending Prediction 1: Processing Large Data Files in Pandas"
-description: "Google Analytics offers a ton of information about website traffic.
-In this post, we'll look at using that data to predict customer spending at the Google Store."
+description: "Some Kaggle competitions have very large data files, which presents challenges especially when using a personal computer.
+Here we'll look at some strategies to handle large files using Python and pandas."
 is_post: true
 tags: [python, data cleaning]
 ---